-However, these types of policies usually come with fewer guarantees than whole life insurance.
-The owner of the policy assumes the investment risk of the cash value.
-If the policy was not funded adequately, then the coverage could lapse.
+Subsequently, these universal life insurance policies generally come with fewer guarantees than whole life insurance in exchange for the flexibility.
+The owner of the policy takes on the investment risk within the policy.
+If the policy is not funded properly, then you can lose your coverage.

-As a general rule, mutual life insurance companies are known for and focus on their whole life products and public life insurance companies tend to have a great focus on their universal life insurance.
-If you are interested in universal life insurance, we suggest checking out our Sagicor Life Insurance Review.
+Mutual life insurance companies are usually better known for their whole life products and public life insurance companies tend to have a great focus on their universal life insurance.
+If you are considering purchasing a universal life insurance, we suggest checking out our Sagicor Life Insurance Review.
 Sagicor has one of the best no-exam universal life insurance policies on the market today.

 New York Life offers the following types of universal life insurance:

 New York Life offers a traditional universal life insurance policy.
 These types of policies rarer in in recent years due to a low-interest-rate environment, but some companies still offer them.
 Universal life insurance has a fixed minimum interest rate, but the credited rate is not guaranteed.
 The credited interest rate can fluctuate higher or lower.
 Therefore, a universal life insurance policy should be monitored every couple years to ensure the policy is being funded appropriately.

 Pro Tip: New York Life’s universal life insurance policy allows you to purchase a secondary guarantee to prevent lapse for an additional fee.